cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

 Most exchanges and wallets have taken self-certification on directly.
 Our team continues to provide real-time support on multiple partner slack channels and on the Cosmos [#stargate Discord](https://discord.gg/W8trcGV) channel.

 We have conducted numerous testnets with different partners.
 A particularly important testnet conducted with a significant fraction of the Hub validator set was a simulated upgrade of the cosmoshub on Nov 25th,2020.
 This tested the full upgrade flow including the prop29 implementation and height preserving upgrade functionality.

+### Conclusion

+The governance proposal is our report back to the community on the success of the Stargate program.
+We have compiled detailed information for the community as a reference in the Stargate [repository](https://github.com/cosmosdevs/stargate).

 ### Cosmos Stargate Integration Success